HUMERUS ANATOMY

 • Function:

-• Accommodates the olecranon process of the ulna during forearm extension
+• Accommodates the olecranon process of the ulna when you extend your forearm

 • Location: Anterior surface above the trochlea